hazelcast/hazelcast-python-client/docs/index.rst

     client.shutdown()

-If you are using Hazelcast IMDG and the Python client on the same machine, the default configuration should work out-of-the-box.
+If you are using Hazelcast and the Python client on the same machine, the default configuration should work out-of-the-box.
 However, you may need to configure the client to connect to cluster nodes that are running on different machines or to customize client properties.